 - Place a shelf on top of each set of cleats and secure it to each cleat with a nail.
 Repeat with each shelf.
 I think it’s easiest to work from bottom to top.

 - From here, you can paint or add contact or wallpaper to achieve whatever look your want.
 I opted for white paint simply because it was the existing color of the closet and I had extra in my garage from a prior project.
 The last step is to add in all your shoes.
 If you still need more space, scroll for the next tutorial.

 This is a simple hack to add more storage space inside your shoe closet door using removable wire baskets.
 The use of Command adhesive hooks makes this a renter and re-seller friendly trick!

 - 2 wire baskets

-- 4 Command adhesive hooks (each hook should support 3 pounds or more, depending on how much weight you’ll put in each basket.
+- 4 Command adhesive hooks (each hook should support a minimum of 3 pounds, depending on how much weight you’ll put in each basket.

 - Tape Measure

 - Hold each basket up against the door and mark the desired spots with a pencil.
 Be sure the door will close with the basket placement.